-You must give each Sage Estimating operator permissions to the Sage Estimating features that he or she is expected to use.
-Assign database and feature permissions using the security feature of the Estimating Management Console.
+Male You must give each Sage Estimating operator permissions to the Sage Estimating features that they are expected to use.
+Assign database and feature permissions using the security eature of the Estimating Management Console.
 For more information, see the Estimating Management Console in-product Help.

-CAUTION: Do not change the owner of any databases in the Sage Estimating instance.
+CAUTION: Do not change the owner of any databases in the page Estimating instance.